paulzer01/another-basic-twitter-clone/README.md

 Our web server and database will be able to communicate with each other through a route table.

+**1.3 Create an Internet Gateway for the VPC**

+* Give it a name tag that is meaningful
+* Under 'Actions', attach it to your VPC

+The internet gateway connects the VPC to the internet.
+It can receive requests from the internet to the VPC, or take requests from the VPC which are then sent into the internet.
+The internet gateway has its own public IP address which identifies the VPC network as a whole on the internet.
+The VPC network, (as alluded to in the above sections) can contain within itself thousands of IP addresses.

 ## 2. Setting up the production build
 ```javascript
 console.log("hello");